-Aside my doctoral work, I am also interested in attitudes toward immigration, the current rise of authoritarianism worldwide, and values change.
-On the methodological side, I specialize in quantitative data analysis with focus on multivariate regression models, measurement, and latent variable modeling.
+Aside my doctoral work, I am also interested in the current rise of authoritarianism worldwide, attitudes toward immigration, and values change.
+On the methodological side, I specialize in quantitative data analysis with a focus on multivariate regression models, measurement, and latent variable modeling.

 You can find my Google Scholar profile here.